alasttocs/receipt-processor/README.md

 # Command Line Arguements

-- `-noAuth`: Runs the application without authentication.
+- `-noauth`: Runs the application without authentication.
 - `-debug`: Enables debug mode for logging to assist with troubleshooting.
 - `-log`: Enables logging to a file.
-- `-logFile`: Overrides the name of the log file.
+- `-logfile`: Overrides the name of the log file.

 _Note: for challenge simplicity logToFile/logFileName options are not fully supported when running in a docker container.
 I wanted to avoid the need for the reviewer to mount disks, copy additional files, etc._